cloudlesslabs/pulumix/README.md

 - You have installed the incorrect version of this plugin.
 The tutorial usually shows this example: `stack.workspace.installPlugin('aws', 'v4.0.0')`.
 The plugin is version sensitive.

 Which version of the AWS SDK is required depends on the Pulumi version you're using.
 The best way to found out is to try to deploy without installing the AWS SDK, then read the error message to figure the version out.

+### AWS Lambda: `IMAGE Launch error: fork/exec /lambda-entrypoint.sh: exec format error`

+This typically happens when the image used to run Lambda containers is using an OS that is incompatible with the expected Lambda OS.
+For example, [amazon/aws-lambda-nodejs:12](https://hub.docker.com/layers/amazon/aws-lambda-nodejs/12/images/sha256-e94c6b08604388b12cb4c457ca2d14aff99f1e96f00179b91429807301e9db82?context=explore) uses the `arm64` architecture.
+This error will occur if the Lambda has been configured with its default `x86_64` architecture.

+To fix this issue, please refer to the [ARM architecture recommended](#arm-architecture-recommended) section.

 # Annexes